Costi Hinn

 Founder / President

-Costi W. Hinn serves as the Teaching Pastor of Shepherd’s House Bible Church in Chandler, AZ, and is the Founder and President of For The Gospel, an online ministry dedicated to providing sound biblical doctrine for everyday people.
-He is the author of several books, including Knowing the Spirit, More Than a Healer, God, Greed, and the (Prosperity) Gospel, and Walking in God’s Will.
+Costi W. Hinn serves as the Teaching Pastor of Shepherd’s House Bible Church in Chandler, Arizona, and is the Founder and President of For The Gospel, an online ministry dedicated to providing sound biblical doctrine for everyday people.
+He is the author of several books, including Knowing the Spirit, More Than a Healer, God, Greed, and the (Prosperity) Gospel, and his latest title, Walking in God’s Will.

-Alongside his wife Christyne, Costi has co-authored multiple children’s books, such as In Jesus' Name I Pray: TJ the Squirrel Learns the True Heart of Prayer, The King Who Found His Self-Control, and their latest title, The Farmer Who Chose to Plant Kindness.
+Alongside his wife, Christyne, Costi has co-authored multiple children’s books, such as In Jesus’ Name I Pray, The King Who Found His Self-Control, The Farmer Who Chose to Plant Kindness, and their latest title, Earth’s Epic Start: A Bible Study About God’s Creation, our Fall, and His Promises.

 Costi is currently completing his doctorate at The Master’s Seminary.
 He and Christyne are the joyful parents of six children.